Codeception/codeception.github.com/_posts/2018-09-24-codeception-2.5.markdown

 }
 ```

-And you want to check that phone number type is the same on each run.
+And you want to check that phone numbers are the same on each run.
 For this we can use a snapshot.

 ```php